machinomy/vynos/README.md

 ```
 yarn run harness
 ```
-That command starts a web server to play with Ynos on localhost.
+That command starts a web server to play with Vynos on localhost.
 Open browser on `http://localhost:9999` and click on some buttons.

 ## WTF is Harness
-It demonstrates Ynos work on localhost.
-It runs a web page (Ynos client) on localhost:8080.
+It demonstrates Vynos work on localhost.
+It runs a web page (Vynos client) on localhost:8080.
-Serves Ynos frame (stores privateKeys a-la MetaMaskara) from localhost:9090.
+Serves Vynos frame (stores privateKeys a-la MetaMaskara) from localhost:9090.
 Different ports make the browser think the pages belong to different origins, thus should be secured against each other malicious behaviour.